trigun0x2/CHE483/README.md

 CHE483
 ======
-The awesome fourth year projec repo for the Breathalyzer group.
+The awesome fourth year project repo for the Breathalyzer group.

 ## Members